In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 There will be nightly Christmas parades (featuring the Snow Angel), visits with Santa, Christmas carolers, a Polar Express 4D film, and a clever comedic take on A Christmas Carol.

-There will also be all-new attractions, such as “Santa’s Big Flight” during The World’s Largest Christmas Show, a laser show with special effects and a huge fireworks finale.
+There will also be attractions like “Santa’s Big Flight” during The World’s Largest Christmas Show, a laser show with special effects, and a huge fireworks finale.

 Some of the regular Stone Mountain attractions will be open as well, including the Scenic Railroad (with sing-along caroling) and the Summit Skyride to the top of the North Georgia mountain.